-Measurement of the Loans and Advances to group companies and the Debt Securities in Issue
+Measurement of the Loans and advances to group companies and the Debt Securities in Issue

-Measurement of the Loans and Advances to group companies and the Debt Securities in Issue, represents an intercompany loan repayable from Fosse Funding (No.1) Limited.
+The Loans and advances to group companies, represents an intercompany loan repayable from Fosse Funding (No.1) Limited.
 The underlying receivables supporting the intercompany loan are a ring fenced pool of residential mortgage loans originated by Santander UK plc.
 These form part of the Fosse Master Trust structure (the "Fosse structure") as outlined in the Transaction documents.